dominicm00/ham/docs/Language-specification.md

 Rule definitions have access to the special statement `return <list> ;`.
 When this statement is evaluated, the rule immediately stops and the value is the result of the rule evaluation.
 Passing more than one argument to `return` is an error.
 A single argument that is a list is valid.

+**NOTE:** Rules are defined in the _global scope_, even if they are not defined in a top-level block.
+You may have multiple definitions of a rule in the source code contained by conditional statements, but only one definition can be evaluated.
+Overwriting a rule definition is an error.

 ```text
 return 1 2 3 ;      # ok
 return 1 : 2 : 3 ;  # error